uTox/uTox/README.md

 - Tox URI support (clickable Tox links)

 Just like Toxcore, µTox is still alpha software, so you may encounter bugs, or maybe a crash or two. µTox also needs your help, if you do encounter any bugs or problems please [open an issue](https://github.com/uTox/uTox/issues/new).
+If you do not have a GitHub account, you may also [send an email](#team) directly to avoidr.

 ## Downloads
 - **Windows**